jamesCodes808/reading-notes/structure-web-pages-with-html.md

-# Reflecting and Discussing
+# Wireframes and HTML

-## Class 4 - Revisions and the Cloud
+## Class 4 - Structure Web Pages with HTML

 Wireframes and design are important elements of web development.
 A wireframe is a visual representation of a website's structure and layout, showing the